Safety Fest

 Cole Craven brings over 15 years of safety experience.
 He is extremely mission driven as his introduction to the world of safety came from the death of a friend and coworker.
 Cole currently works as a Safety Specialist for the Timber Products Manufacturers Association.

-Inland Northwest AGC
+Inland Northwest Chapter AGC

 Deborah Krajcir